damianszn/OlaFresco-Project/README.md

 ### Our concept

 While doing our brainstorming we found a nice idea for the website.
 The meals will be filtered by default: by countries they are from and by the users rating.
-And if that doesn't suit our client needs he will have advanced filters for allergies, meat/vegan options and so on.
+And if that doesn't suit the users needs he will have advanced filters for allergies, meat/vegan options and so on.

 ### Look